 A brand new Walt statue was announced during the 2019 D23 Expo.
 The currently unnamed statue will make its debut when Epcot’s Future World re-emerges as World Celebration in the next couple of years.
 The statue, to be located in an area called Dreamers Point, will depict Walt sitting on a series of steps surrounded beautiful gardens, an interactive fountain, and a “wishing tree”.

 With the statue becoming a regular sight in the parks, came demand from fans to be able to take a piece of the magic home.
-Disney recognizes this with a number of official merchandise options available on a regular, rotating basis featuring the iconic statue plastered onto phone cases, mugs, jewelry, and even Hallmark Christmas ornaments.
+Disney recognizes this with a number of ever-rotating official merchandise options featuring the iconic statue plastered onto phone cases, mugs, jewelry, and even Hallmark Christmas ornaments.
 Capturing the whimsical sculpt that we’re all so familiar with on such a small scale doesn’t always work out perfectly though, as evident by this creepy looking etched 3D crystal.

 If you can’t find what you’re looking for through official channels, there’s always an endless supply of items on eBay as well as unauthorized, fan-made products available online (if you know where to look).